GRB 211211A: a Prolonged Central Engine under a Strong Magnetic Field Environment: Acknowledgments

 \section{Acknowledgments}

-This work is supported by the National Natural Science Foundation of China (Projects:12021003, U2038107, U1931203).
-We acknowledge the science research grants from the China Manned Space Project with NO. CMS-CSST-2021-A13 and CMS-CSST-2021-B11.
+We thank the anonymous referee for the helpful comments that have helped us improve the presentation of the paper.
+This work is supported by the National Natural Science Foundation of China (Projects: 12021003, U2038107, U1931203).
+We acknowledge the science research grants from the China Manned Space Project with Nos.
+CMS-CSST-2021-A13 and CMS-CSST-2021-B11.